Architecture For Landmark Nationwide Opioid Settlement Unveiled

 "The defendants don't have a sense of how they get closure, how can they put this issue behind them," Rice said.
 "So they have asked us for a roadmap."

-In all, more than 1,800 lawsuits have been filed so far against drugmakers such as Johnson and Johnson, distributors like McKesson and street-corner pharmacies like CVS and Walmart.
+In all, more than 1,800 lawsuits have been filed so far against drugmakers such as Johnson & Johnson, distributors like McKesson and street-corner pharmacies including CVS and Walmart.
 Plaintiffs claim the companies earned billions in profit by aggressively marketing and selling prescription opioids.

 (Note: Walmart is one of NPR's financial supporters.)